Frechmatz/cl-synthesizer/README.md

 cl-synthesizer
 ==============

-An experimental modular audio synthesizer implemented in Common Lisp.
-The synthesizer is work in progress, as a filter or a mixer are not implemented yet.
+A modular audio synthesizer implemented in Common Lisp.
+The synthesizer is work in progress.

 A synthesizer is represented by an instance of a Rack.
 A rack holds all the modules and the patches (wiring) between them.
 Modules are components that consist of input and output sockets and an update function.